1852 Info 2b John Harper Crompton

 Crompton Brothers

-On the retirement of John Harper, Whyrill and Henry john took over the building business and reputation, renaming it Crompton Brothers, builders and contractors.
+On the retirement of John Harper, Whyrill and Henry John took over the building business and reputation, renaming it Crompton Brothers, builders and contractors.

 At some unknown date the company moved from 18 Thornley Street to Silver Hill Road, just off the Stockport Road.